 By 2 years of age, children are interested in some types of outdoor playground equipment.
 Most 2-year-olds can climb steps and short ladders, and may get themselves to the top of a climbing structure only to find that they cannot get back down.
-They enjoy sliding and swinging.
+They enjoy sliding and swinging, and they are increasingly interested in crawling through medium-length tunnels (6 feet or less).
 Appropriate swings for this age group entirely support the child.
 Appropriate playground equipment has rounded edges and is free of protrusions.
-Loose ropes and straps can form a noose around the child's neck, and present a risk of strangulation.
+Loose ropes and straps can form a noose around the child's neck, and therefore, present a risk of strangulation.
 Around 2 years of age, children start to take an interest in creative movement activities.
 They enjoy moving to music, repeating song lyrics, and participating in finger games.
 Materials for creative movement at this age are generally limited to parachutes, played under adult supervision, in which children pull the parachute back and forth and up and down to create waves and sounds.
 As they near 3 years of age, children in this age group are developing the necessary balance and cognitive abilities to stand on and use skates.
-However, they will find skates difficult to use unless the wheels can lock, roll in only one direction, or have limited movement to keep them from sliding out from under the child.
-Customarily, water sports activities are not appropriate because children of this age usually cannot swim and are at very high risk of drowning.
+However, they will find skates difficult to use, unless the wheels can lock, roll in only one direction, or limit movement to keep them from sliding out from under the child.
+Customarily, water sports activities are not appropriate because children of this age usually cannot swim and are at a very high risk of drowning.

-Children by 3 years of age enjoy most types of playground equipment including open swings, slides, and climbers.
+Children by 3 years of age enjoy most types of playground equipment, including open swings, slides, and climbers.
 Children at this age also are interested in inflatable bouncers.
-Playground backyard equipment may involve swings, slides, climbers, and overhead equipment.
-By the age of 3, children have developed the balance and cognitive abilities to use skates more effectively, though limited wheel movement is still important for most children.
-They are interested in creative movement, and can use materials like beach balls, scarves, ribbons, parachutes, and plastic hoops in their creative movement.
-Children also enjoy climbing through enclosed tunnels at this age, at younger ages they may feel too scared or intimidated to crawl through.
-Although 3-year-olds enjoy being in the water with adult supervision, water sports can be very risky at this age since they usually cannot swim.
+Backyard playground equipment may involve swings, slides, climbers, and overhead equipment.
+By the age of 3, children have developed the balance and cognitive abilities to use skates more effectively, although limited wheel movement is still important for most children.
+Children at this age are interested in creative movement and can use materials like beach balls, scarves, ribbons, parachutes, and plastic hoops in their creative movement.
+Children also enjoy climbing through long (9 feet or less) enclosed tunnels at this age; at younger ages, they may feel too scared or intimidated to crawl through.
+Although 3-year-olds enjoy being in the water with adult supervision, water sports can be very risky at this age, because children this age usually cannot swim.
 Sprinklers and water play are popular with this age group.